Battle of Gedo: May 13, 2011

 Ahlu Sunna Waljama'a forces ambushed Al-Shabaab militias in a village near Garbaharey named Kalabeyr, Al-Shabaab fled the village after ASWJ forces killed 3 Al-Shabaab soldiers and seized some weapons from Al-Shabaab.
-Ahlu Sunna Waljama'a Maxamed Xuseen Al-Qaaddi told radio Shabelle that ASWJ forces are controlling Kalabeyr after Al-Shabaab lost the battle.
+Ahlu Sunna Waljama'a and Maxamed Xuseen Al-Qaaddi told radio Shabelle that ASWJ forces are controlling Kalabeyr after Al-Shabaab lost the battle.

 May 14, 2011

 In the village of Banmudalo near Luuq clashed beginning between Somali interim government troops and Al-Shabaab fighters.
 At least two people have been killed.

 May 15, 2011

 Al-Shabaab forces has pounded volleys of mortars to the town of Garbaharey, No deaths or injuries were reported.
 Some residents started to flee from their home against of back of new more fighting could again renew from the area.

 June 13, 2011

 Almost 1000 Somali troops finished training in Doolow, these troops will be deployed in Gedo resuming the offensive.